kumuly/fluttoshi_packages/README.md

 Now run `cargo build` to check if everything compiles correctly.
 If it does, you can go on to implement the Rust code in the `api.rs` file as such.

-Make sure your Rust code has tests and that they pass.
+Make sure your Rust code has tests, the Dart code too and an example in Dart works.
 Also add tests and an example for the Dart code to know the bindings work correctly.

+Now run `melos run build` to generate the bindings and the Dart code.
+If everything works correctly, you can go on to the next step.

 #### Wrapping in a Flutter package